Garrapata State Park

 To the west of Highway One, some popular but heavily-overgrown trails lead through low, poison oak-infested chaparral to the rocky beaches and coves.
 Without any steps it's a bit of a steep scramble to reach the beaches.
 To the east of the highway is a single trail loop, described below, that offers really steep gradients, great ocean views, and a small but nice redwood grove.
 This loop is one of the more extreme examples of the quintessential redwood hiking experience, the descent into a redwood-filled canyon.

 This popular loop starts with a brutally steep climb to a dramatic coastal viewpoint.
 An even steeper descent into a redwood-filled canyon follows.
-Except for the upper half of the canyon, the entire hike passes through chaparral so bring sunblock.
+Except for the upper half of the canyon, the entire hike passes through chaparral, so bring sunblock.
 There's lots of poison oak in the canyon, but none at higher elevations.
 The trail can get overgrown although it's always easy to follow.
-Other than an information board at the trailhead and one signpost at the first intersection, there are no signs whatsoever on the trail.
+Other than an information board at the trailhead and one signpost at the first intersection, there are no signs on the trail.

 Start at the trailhead on Highway One.
-There's no marker visible from the highway, but look for a large pullout under a row of cypresses that line the highway.
+There's no marker visible from the highway, but look for a large pullout under a distinctive row of cypress trees that line the highway.
 The trailhead is a gated dirt road that leads to an abandoned tin barn.

 The trail reaches a "T" intersection (marked with a post) just above the redwoods.
-To the left, the trail leads to a the nicest redwood grove in the canyon.
+The overgrown, little-used path to the left leads to a the nicest redwood grove in the canyon.
 This lush grove, which may be old growth, contrasts strikingly with the miles of wide-open chaparral that preceded it.
 The grove has lots of mid-sized trees and a burbling stream and is carpeted with an unusually plush layer of redwood sorrel.
-The undulating trail through the grove seems to be little-used and has patches of poison oak.
-The path does not form a loop as shown on the official map.
+The undulating trail has patches of poison oak.
+At one time the path formed a loop, but it doesn't anymore.

-To the right, the trail continues to descend steeply, entering the redwoods and briefly reaching the canyon floor before climbing and running slightly above the creek.
+The clearer, more-used trail to the right continues to descend steeply, entering the redwoods and briefly reaching the canyon floor before climbing and running slightly above the creek.
 At the next intersection, the trail to the left descends to the canyon floor and passes through a logged section of redwoods, while the less-scenic trail to the right is cut into the hillside just above the redwoods.

-The strip of redwoods that lines the canyon floor gets narrower and less scenic and eventually disappears completely.
+The strip of redwoods that lines the canyon floor gets narrower and less scenic, then disappears completely.
 The trail finally levels out at this point and passes through chaparral (with lots of poison oak) and even a patch of non-native cactus on its way back to Highway One.
 This may be the only trail that has both redwoods and cacti.